Preparing for Evacuation

 Meet at an assembly point

 Assembly points are also considered a safer location.
 An assembly point is a temporarily designated location specifically selected as a point which is not anticipated to be adversely affected by the hazard.
-Assembly points are often utilised as a means of gathering evacuees prior to their coordinated movement other evacuation facilities.
+Assembly points are often utilised as a means of gathering evacuees prior to their coordinated movement to other facilities.

 Seeking refuge at an evacuation centre should be your last resort as they are not a resort.